oroinc/documentation/backend/api/processors.rst

                                 # add Symfony\Component\Validator\Constraints\Email validation constraint
                                 - Email: ~

-If an error occurs in a processor, the main execution flow is interrupted and the control is passed to a special group of processors called ``normalize_result``.
-This is true for all types of errors except for the errors that occur in processors of the ``normalize_result`` group. if If any of the processors of this group raises an exception this groups, the execution flow is interrupted.
-However, these processors can safely add new errors into the `Context <./actions#context-class>`__ and the execution of the next processors will not be interrupted.
-For the implementation details, see |NormalizeResultActionProcessor|.
+If an error occurs in a processor, the main execution flow is interrupted and the control is passed to a special group of processors, that is named **normalize\_result**.
+This is true for all types of errors.
+But there are some exceptions for this rule for the errors that occur in any processor of the **normalize\_result** group.
+The execution flow is interrupted only if any of these processors raises an exception.
+However, these processors can safely add new errors into the
+:ref:`Context <context-class>` and the execution of the next processors will not be interrupted.
+For implementation details see |RequestActionProcessor|.

 An error is represented by the |Error| class.
 Additionally, the |ErrorSource| class can be used to specify a source of an error, e.g. the name of a URI parameter or the path to a property in the data.
 These classes have the following methods: